 We are a registered Kennel with the Canadian Kennel Club (CKC) in good standing and abide by the highest levels of quality and standards.

-Most importantly we have arranged a generous discount for the training and info site www.puppytrainedright.com which will help you prepare for the many things you need to know before you take your new puppy home.
+Most importantly we have arranged a generous discount for the training and info site Puppy Trained Right which will help you prepare for the many things you need to know before you take your new puppy home.
 It also shows you step by step how to train your chocolate lab puppy and set them up to follow you for years of K9 enjoyment.
 People who don't understand how to train or who don't train always contact us with obedience issues like "my puppy is nipping," or "my puppy is crazy and won't listen."
 Those who enjoy the course prevent problems from occurring in the first place.
-The discount is 95% off of the regular price of $299.00!!
+The discount allows you to purchase the course which is regularly $299 for $59!!
+We also strongly recommend the Chew Chew Toy pack which combines a variety of developmentally appropriate toys with healthy puppy-stage training treats.
+Other important links for training are Making your Lab Puppy fall in Love with you and 80 training tips from expert breeders.

 We spend a great deal of time socializing our lab puppies while they are with us.
 Puppies are exposed to Early Neurological Stimulation Pioneered by Dr. Carmen Battaglia, many different people, adult Labrador Retrievers, surfaces, sounds and situations.
 They are handled daily, talked to and yes even sung to!
 This begins slowly at 2 days old and the socialization time increases after their eyes and ears open.

-Our chocolate lab puppies sell for $1,500.00.
-A non-refundable deposit of $400 will reserve a puppy for you.
+Our chocolate lab puppies for sale, as well as yellow and black Labs are $2,500.
+Silvers are $3500.
+A non-refundable deposit of $400 will hold a puppy for you.
 Reservations are taken in order that we receive your deposit.
-Our puppies are of high quality and are in demand so it is normal to have reservations for litters that have not yet been born.
+We are a Labrador Retriever breeder whose puppies are puppies are of high quality and are in demand so it is normal to have reservations for litters that have not yet been born.
+Our puppies are sold on a non-breeding contract in order to help reduce unwanted dogs in shelters.
+Spaying or neutering your dog is just doing your part.
+When we all work together we can breed and own purebred dogs responsibly.

 ** Here is how it works.
 Once you place a deposit, you will be assigned a position of pick.
 If there are no spots in current litters available you will go onto the waiting list.
 You are placed at the end of the list of either male puppies or female puppies depending on what you decide to reserve.
 As our mothers come into heat people on the waiting list are emailed in priority with pictures of the parents and asked if they wish to move from the waiting list into a specific litter.
 If you accept your choice will be confirmed by an email from us.
 If you choose to pass you will remain in the waiting list moving up to any spots that were left open from others moving off the list.